How to celebrate the Moon Festival

 Mid-Autumn Festival, Zhongqiu Jie (中秋节) in Chinese, is also called the Moon Festival or the Mooncake Festival.
 It is the second most important festival in China after Chinese New Year.
 It falls on the 15th day of the eighth month in the lunar calendar, and it is celebrated all over mainland China, Hong Kong, Taiwan, and by many other Asian countries, such as Singapore, Malaysia, and the Philippines.

-Ancient Chinese Emperors who would worship the moon every Mid-Autumn, believing it would bring them a plentiful harvest the following year.
+The Moon Festival has 3,000 years of history behind!
+It first started with Ancient Chinese Emperors who would worship the moon every Mid-Autumn, believing it would bring them a plentiful harvest the following year.
 After witnessing this, it gradually became popular amongst the masses.

 What are the mid-Autumn Festival traditions?
 See below!